derrickeckardt/16-board-solver/readme.md

-# Part 1: The 16-puzzle
+# The 16-puzzle

-Completed by Derrick Eckardt on October 2, 2018.
-Please direct any questions to [derrick@iu.edu](mailto:derrick@iu.edu)
+Completed by Derrick Eckardt as part of CSCI-B551 at Indiana University in Fall 2018.

-The assignment prompt can be found at [Assignment 1 Prompt](https://github.iu.edu/cs-b551-fa2018/derrick-a1/blob/master/a1-v2.pdf).
+The assignment prompt can be found at [Assignment 1 Prompt](https://github.com/derrickeckardt/blob/master/a1-v2.pdf).
 This readme file provides the required elements and my discussion of the process and the findings.

 ## Summary of Problem and Problem Abstraction